Thursday 22 November 2018

-Like 73, the is door left wide open to permanent vassalage.
+Like 73, the door is left wide open to permanent vassalage.
 Paragraph 124 forwards third party arbitrated dispute resolution.
-123 adds, “The Parties should provide for the possibility to review the future relationship,” thereby crucially leaving the door open for us to return to the EU, not that we will have ever left.
+123 adds: “The Parties should provide for the possibility to review the future relationship,” thereby crucially leaving the door open for us to return to the EU, not that we will have ever left.

 132 and 134: The Parties will base the arrangements for dispute settlement and enforcement on those provided for in the Withdrawal Agreement.
 To that end, the Parties should first make every attempt to resolve any matter concerning the operation of the future relationship through discussion and consultation.
 If either Party deemed it necessary, it should be able to refer the matter to the Joint Committee for formal resolution.